vokator-online/monda_py04_django/05_users/0501en_authentication.md

 ...
 ```

+User authentication logic is implemented here, where authenticated users are shown their profile page link and option to log out, and staff or superuser users get also "Admin" link.
+Unauthenticated users get login and signup links.

 Now we have functioning user self-service functionality on the frontend, including signup, login, logout, password reminder and user profile page.
 Don't forget translations!

+## Assignment

+Copy the just created user_profile app to your blog project and integrate it:

+* add necessary configuration lines to `settings.py`
+* add necessary URL patterns to project's `urls.py`
+* change branding in template's strings
+* add user menu to `base.html` template